nedbat/watchgha/README.rst

 - The exit code is now 1 if any runs failed, 0 if all were successful.

+- Long lines are no longer wrapped too short.

 0.6.0 – 2023-03-22
 ------------------